karayur/design-patterns-web-test-automation/README.md

 **Design patterns, idioms, principles with web test automation examples in Python.**

 Inspired by [python-patterns](https://github.com/faif/python-patterns) and [Design patterns in test automation (in Russian)](https://habr.com/ru/company/jugru/blog/338836/)
+The idea is to have popular patterns gathered not as code examples but integrated in one project that is really testing some webui.

 Some notes and disclaimers:
 * This doc and code examples were created as a part of my Python test automation learning project and it reflects my personal experience only (which isn’t very significant in Python though)